spring-io/dataflow.spring.io/content/documentation/pages/4-batch-developer-guides/2-batch/7-data-flow-simple-task-kubernetes.md

 description: 'Guide to deploying spring-cloud-stream-task applications on Kubernetes using Spring Cloud Data Flow'
 ---

-# Deploying a task application in Kubernetes
+# Deploying a Task Application in Kubernetes

-This guide will walk through how to deploy and run a simple [spring-cloud-task](https://spring.io/projects/spring-cloud-task) application on Kubernetes using Spring Cloud Data Flow.
+This guide walks through how to deploy and run a simple [spring-cloud-task](https://spring.io/projects/spring-cloud-task) application on Kubernetes by using Spring Cloud Data Flow.

-We will deploy the sample [billsetuptask](%currentPath%/batch-developer-guides/batch/spring-task) application to Kubernetes.
+We deploy the sample [billsetuptask](%currentPath%/batch-developer-guides/batch/spring-task) application to Kubernetes.

-## Setting up SCDF the Kubernetes cluster
+## Setting up SCDF the Kubernetes Cluster

-For this we need a running [Kubernetes cluster with Spring Cloud Data Flow deployed](%currentPath%/installation/kubernetes/).
-For this example we will use `minikube`.
+For this, we need a running [Kubernetes cluster with Spring Cloud Data Flow deployed](%currentPath%/installation/kubernetes/).
+For this example, we use `minikube`.

-### Verify Spring Cloud Data Flow is up and running
+### Verifying that Spring Cloud Data Flow is Running

 When SCDF is running on Kubernetes, you should see the `scdf-server` pod in a `Running` state and the associated service created.
+You can use the following command (shown with typical output) to see the `scdf-server`:

 ```bash
 $ kubectl get all -l app=scdf-server